 What it did do was teach a small group of us that the online work was important, harder than we thought, and required skills we didn’t yet have.
-I could list dozens of mistakes that we made in the course of the project, most of which were totally avoidable if any one of us had known then what we know now, but it was those mistakes that caused me to learn to constantly push to be better at what I do.
+I could list dozens of mistakes that we made in the course of the project, most of which were totally avoidable if any one of us had known then what we know now, but it was those mistakes that caused me to learn to constantly push to became better at what I do.

 The biggest mistake we made was that we allowed ourselves to repeat mistakes.
 We were sloppy, and allowed the same errors to get posted over and over.
 My colleague and friend Mark looked at me at one point and said: “Let’s always make new mistakes from here on.”
 And we pretty much did — for the next 10 years (although he still makes fun of me for misspelling “signatures” over and over on the peace pledge site).

 Think hard about your work, look for mistakes, own them as scars you earned doing something new, and figure out how to make sure you make a different mistake next time.
 You will be a better person and professional and better prepared to change the world.